Clyfford Still is one of the most misunderstood American artists. Yet he is also one of the most important 20th Century Artists.

 When Still died, most of his art was still at his home in Maryland.
 His estate had over 2,400 works of art that were sealed off entirely from public view for over twenty years.
 The works were just stored there by his wife, Patti.

 In his will, he wrote this about what he wanted to have done with his artwork:

-The Clyfford Still museum opened in November 2011.
-Today you can see the bulk of Clyfford Still’s artwork at The Clyfford Still Museum in Denver, Colorado.
+The Clyfford Still Museum opened in November 2011.
+Today, you can see most of Clyfford Still’s artwork at The Clyfford Still Museum in Denver, Colorado.

-In 2019 a new documentary called Lifeline/Clyfford Still offered an unbiased view of this great artist, his personal life, and art.
+In 2019, a new documentary called Lifeline/Clyfford Still offered an unbiased view of this great artist, his personal life, and his art.
 The documentary is worth watching to learn more about Clyfford Still.
 You can find out more about the documentary by clicking here.

 We have a free newsletter and would love you to be part of our community; you can subscribe to the newsletter by clicking here.
 I would be happy to talk to you if you have any questions.
 You can reach me, Anita, by clicking here.